This plan needed a few more drafts

 of inspiration are few, but needed.
 Jay and Kid Cudi offer a cheery

 point-counterpoint between swagger and introspection on the orchestral “Already

-Home,” which is easily his most well-realized track since anything from The
+Home,” which is easily his most well-realized track since anything from

-Black Album.
+.
 And there’s a wry nod to hipster

 hip-hop heads in Luke Steele’s backing vocals on synth-soaked opener “What We